tk5ep/TTGO-modules-RX-test/README.md

 Comment the unused lines and enter the desired frequency

 The upper lines are for a T-beam module with an OLED using the SSH1106 driver.

+> [!NOTE]
+You must change the frequency, depending of your LoRa band supported by your LoRa module.